-Encouraged by the MSC the major umbrella organization British business, the Confederation of British Industry (CBI), created the CBI Special Programmes Unit (CBI SPU) This was designed to assist the MSC in finding work experience opportunities for the young unemployed under Youth Opportunities Programme (YOP) 10.
-It mainly consisted of about 50 secondees from companies who encouraged local and national levels) to participate in YOP.
-CBI subsequently claimed responsibility for of placings under this and other such schemes.
-CBI SPU was also responsible for the instigation of one formative stages in the development of the LP movement, Community Action Programmes (CAPs).
-These Town Studies in twenty or so areas of high whose purpose was to identify gaps unemployment, opportunities for business creation and expansion.
-The Town Studies were usually followed up with the secondment businessman to the locality with the brief the actively business developments and employment encourage such Just as important perhaps, was the CBI SPU's role contributing to the marked increase in Responsibility among British firms .
+Encouraged by the MSC the major umbrella organization of British business, the Confederation of British Industry (CBI), created the CBI Special Programmes Unit (CBI SPU) in 1980.
+This was designed to assist the MSC in finding work experience opportunities for the young unemployed under the Youth Opportunities Programme (YOP) 10.
+It mainly consisted of about 50 secondees from companies who encouraged firms (at the local and national levels) to participate in YOP.
+CBI SPU subsequently claimed responsibility for large numbers of placings under this and other such schemes.
+The CBI SPU was also responsible for the instigation of one of the formative stages in the development of the LP movement, the Community Action Programmes (CAPs). consisted of Town Studies in twenty or so areas of high unemployment, whose purpose was to identify gaps opportunities for business creation and expansion.
+The Town Studies were usually followed up with the secondment of a businessman to the locality with the brief the actively encourage such business developments and employment creation.
+Just as important perhaps, was the CBI SPU's role in contributing to the marked increase in Corporate Responsibility among British firms .

-merged in 1984 with SPU another organization, in the Community (BIC), which was formed in 1980, main activity was the stimulation of Trusts another precursor of our more general category, Local Partnerships.
-These to were designed galvanise local organizations into concerted action through creation of employment in new businesses. encouraged, advised, and supported (usually in the provision of secondments) the Trusts, which mainly consisted of business people, local government officials, and other local prominent actors e.g. trade unionists, representatives charitable bodies.
+The CBI SPU merged in 1984 with another organization, Business in the Community (BIC), which was formed in 1980, and whose main activity was the stimulation of Local Enterprise Trusts - another precursor of our more general category, Local Partnerships.
+These to were designed to galvanise local organizations into concerted action through the creation of employment in new businesses.
+BIC encouraged, advised, and supported (usually in the provision of secondments) the Trusts, which mainly consisted of local business people, local government officials, and other local prominent actors e.g. trade unionists, representatives of charitable bodies.